 Running an eCommerce business is much easier when you do not have to deal with physical products.
 If you are dropshipping, you do not have to worry about:

 - Continually ordering products and managing stock level

-The possible hassles can appear when dropship suppliers/wholesalers do not ship on time, ship out low-quality items or are canceling your orders when they, in turn, do not find a cheap deal to dropship from.
+The possible hassles are when dropship suppliers/wholesalers do not ship on time, ship out low-quality items, or are canceling your orders when they, in turn, do not find a cheap deal to dropship from.

 All you need in order to manage your business is basically an Internet connection and good customer service skills.

 As you grow, the expenses may increase, but will still be low compared to those of traditional brick-and-mortar stores.

 4. Enjoy Vacation And Still Run Your Business

 A dropshipping business can be run from just about anywhere with an Internet connection.
 You can be on a nice vacation overseas and still be able to manage your business.

 As long as you can communicate with suppliers and customers, you can manage your business from anywhere.

 Because you do not have to stock the items you are selling, you can offer an array of products to potential customers.